keshaavg/toy-robot/README.md

 ## Run in Dev environement

-	Clone repository from https://github.com/keshaavg/toyRobot.git and build solution in Visual studio
+	Clone repository on local machine from https://github.com/keshaavg/toyRobot.git and build solution in Visual studio

 ## Usage